Why Shopify Is Rewriting Your Emails to store+123@shopifyemail.com

 • The Risk: If you publish a strict DMARC record (p=reject) before fixing the rewrite, your order emails will bounce.

-• The Fix: Our Fix Plan ($99) verifies alignment first, ensuring zero downtime.
+• The Fix: Our Deliverability Action Plan verifies alignment first, ensuring zero downtime.

 Why did this suddenly start happening?